SheepTester/hello-world/notes/cse-224-notes/main.typ

     - `AF_INET` (or `PK_INET`): IPv4 addr family, want internet protocol. `AF_INET6` for IPv6
     - `SOCK_STREAM` for streaming socket type, means TCP (as opposed to `SOCK_DGRAM`)
     - `sock < 0` means fail
+    - allocates resources in OS, including send and receive queue. size configurable at OS level, 4--8 MB for linux
   - call `connect`, initiate connection request to server given IP addr, port number
     - client does 3-way handshake: client sends SYN packet, server replies with SYN ACK packet, then client responds with its own ACK packet, and the connection is established
     - high overhead especially from transmission, so usually when connection open, try to keep it open and do many operations through it, not a connection for every little op